thiago-b-coelho/ecommerce-DNC/README.md

-# Beauty Store e-commerce DNC API
+# Beauty Store e-commerce demo API
-REST API challenge for the DNC technology graduation.
-In this </br>
-challenge, the API should be able to 'mimic' a real e-commerce </br>
-store.
-It should be able to create, list, update and delete users and </br>
+The API should be able to 'mimic' a real e-commerce store.</br> It should be able to create, list, update and delete users and </br>
 products and for sales it should be able to create and list them.

 ## Table of contents